HubBox Software Development Kit (SDK) Integration

 <hubbox-modal></hubbox-modal>

-// Or create dynamically
+Or create it dynamically via JavaScript:

-// const hubboxModal = document.createElement("hubbox-modal");
+const hubboxModal = document.createElement("hubbox-modal");

-// document.body.appendChild(hubboxModal); // Append somewhere appropriate
+document.body.appendChild(hubboxModal); // Append somewhere appropriate

 const hubboxModal = document.querySelector("hubbox-modal");